 If we are able to pursue these and more DPA claims, and the women were successful, it would contribute to their recovery.

 CEDAW (Committee for the Elimination of Discrimination Against Women – United Nations)

 Individuals who have been subjected to discrimination under the Convention on the Elimination of all forms of Discrimination against Women (CEDAW) and who have exhausted all domestic remedies can make complaints to the UN committee which monitors the implementation of CEDAW.
 The committee of 23 independent experts on women’s rights from around the world.

-The women hope that the committee will find that they have been subjected to discrimination and that their rights under the Convention have been breached as set out in their complaint.
-Whilst the government isn’t obligated to follow any remedies outlined by the committee, it would certainly create pressure to do so and we would ensure that further pressure is applied through complimentary campaign work.
+The women hoped that the committee would find that they have been subjected to discrimination and that their rights under the Convention had been breached as set out in their complaint.
+Whilst the government isn’t obligated to follow any remedies outlined by the committee, it would certainly have created pressure to do so.